djipco/windows-kiosk-memento/README.md

 * Go to Power & Sleep settings and make sure the computer never sleeps (high performance)

+## System Sounds

+It might be appropriate to disable system sounds.
+You can do that by going to the **Sound** control panel and selecting "No sound" as the Sound Scheme.
+You can also uncheck "Play Windows Startup Sound".

 ## Notifications

 * [Use group policy to hide notifications](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-security-center/wdsc-hide-notifications#use-group-policy-to-hide-all-notifications)